Festo-se/cyclonedx-editor-validator/docs/source/usage/vex.rst

 .. argparse::
     :filename: ./cdxev/__main__.py
     :func: create_parser
-    :prog: cdx-ev vex
+    :prog: cdx-ev
-    :path: search
+    :path: vex search

-    This subcommand searches a file for a specific vulnerability basted on its ID.
+    This subcommand searches a file for a specific vulnerability based on its ID.
 The command returns a .json file.

 Example::

-# Writes specific vulnerabilitiy with based on its ID to new file
+    # Writes specific vulnerability with based on its ID to new file
     cdxev vex search --output searched_vul.json CVE-1013-0002 input_file.json

 extract